liweiyi88/onedump/README.md

 The `sync sftp` command provides an efficient way to transfer files from a source to a remote destination using the SFTP protocol.
 It supports various options to accommodate different use cases.

 Refer to the [documentation](./docs/sync/sftp.md) for detailed usage.

+## Contribution
+For development guidelines, refer to the [Development Guides](./docs/development.md).